 The College of Liberal Arts hosts nine commencement ceremonies.
 Students are encouraged to attend the ceremony applicable to their major.
 The Liberal Arts Joint Ceremony is intended for those majors not represented by a department ceremony.
 Students with more than one major may choose to attend multiple ceremonies or attend one ceremony and have all of their majors read.
 All students are also invited to attend the university-wide ceremony.

-Please note that although the graduate should be at Gregory at 2:30 to be checked in for line-up, guests will not be admitted for seating until 3 p.m.
+Please note that although the graduates should be at Gregory by 2:30pm to be checked in for line-up, guests will not be admitted for seating until 3pm.

 We expect over 2000 guests to attend the Psychology ceremony, so we request that everyone plan to get there early enough to walk leisurely from the parking garage in time to be seated before the ceremony.
 This is especially true for guests with mobility issues.

-Psychology's ceremony is on Saturday, May 18, in Gregory Gym.
+Psychology's ceremony is on Saturday, May 17th, in Gregory Gym.
 There is no rehearsal, but we do ask graduates to check in at 2:30 p.m. to get your name card and hear the instructions for lining up.
-The PSY ceremony starts at 3:30 p.m. and we expect to conclude by 5:00 p.m.
+The Psychology ceremony starts at 3:30 p.m. and we expect to conclude by 5:00 p.m.
 There is no limit on guests, and tickets are not required, so invite everyone!
-There will be snacks and drinks and the opportunity to mingle with the faculty in the ready room before the ceremony; they will also hang out after the ceremony on the Gregory plaza if you or your family wish to greet them and/or your advisors.
+There will be drinks and the opportunity to mingle with the faculty and advisor after the ceremony on the Gregory plaza if you or your family wish to greet them.